lhervier/dom-spring/README.md

 Then, you will have to create a new servlet class that extends the "com.github.lhervier.spring.servlet.OsgiDispatchServlet" provided by the main plugin.
 For obscure class loading reasons, this main servlet have to be declared into YOUR plugin, even if it's implementation is empty.

+Create a standard Spring Configuration class that you will annotate with @Configuration, @ComponentScan, @EnableWebMvc, etc...

 Deploy your servlet to Domino :